dmoonfire/miwafu/dictionary/ro/romoga.markdown

 romóga
 ----------------

-1. To measure out a distance that is approximately a *romōga* away.
+1. To measure out a distance that is approximately a [romōga](../ro/romōga.markdown) away.
+2. To measure something out in terms of [romōga](../ro/romōga.markdown).